JD Awards and Prizes

 To be awarded to an incoming 2L on the basis of academic excellence and a demonstrated commitment to teamwork as evidenced by their interactions with faculty and fellow students.
 The Awards Committee will solicit essays from applicants to facilitate its decision-making and may consider the financial situation of the applicants when making a decision.

-Call out for applications in September each year.
+Call out for applications in May/June each year.

 Prize Value: $5,000